microsoft/WhatTheHack/020-LinuxFundamentals/Student/resources/commands.md

 In this page, we’ll present you with a curated list of the most handy Linux commands.

+_Please note that those commands are for Linux in general, both RedHat-like and Debian-like distributions.
+There are some commands in the Package management session which may be specific for Redhat-based such as yum and rpm which do not work in Ubuntu (Debian-based)._

 ## File Commands

 | Command | Description |